 Per Georgia Administrative Rule 509-3-.06, all private detective license holders and registered private detective employees must complete a minimum of seventy hours of instruction from a Georgia Board of Private Detective and Security Agencies (GBPDSA) approved provider before being issued a state license.

 Our primary goal when creating this course was to provide a superior training experience over anything else available on the market and, through regular updates, to keep it that way.
-Upon completion of this course, the student will not only have obtained the fundamental skills and tools necessary to be a working private investigator in Georgia but will also have been exposed to the inner-workings of many different investigative specialties as well.
+Upon completion of this course, the participant will not only have obtained the fundamental skills and tools necessary to be a working private investigator in Georgia but will also have been exposed to the inner-workings of many different investigative specialties as well.